miso24/coin.nvim/README.md

 # coin.nvim

-when you type character in isnert mode, the coin will appear.
+when you type character in insert mode, the coin will appear.

 ![](https://github.com/miso24/coin.nvim/blob/resources/screenshot.gif?raw=true)